Sponsored Row 2019

 "We could not have asked for a better day, the weather was calm and mild and a fantastic atmosphere prevailed throughout.
 It was wonderful to see the river alive with so many boats from the smallest paddleboard to the huge whaler "Millie" rowed by 10 members of Burnham's lifeboat crew.
 It is also encouraging to see the under 16 cadets taking part and the huge fancy dress effort made by so many crews"

-"It was good to see a big contingent of kayaks from Maldon Yacht Club who with their SoS (Save our Sailing slogan) were taking the opportunity to bring to public attention their plight over the future of their sailing club whose lease is threatened with termination by MDC."
+"It was good to see a big contingent of kayaks from Maldon Yacht Club who with their SoS (Save our Sailing Club) slogan were taking the opportunity to bring to public attention their plight over the future of their club whose lease is threatened with termination by Maldon District Council."

 "I would like to thank Maldon Gig Rowing Club and all the people and businesses who have supported this event and helped to make it happen.
 MLSC is particularly indebted to the following :- Blackwater Sailing Club, Marinestore, Downs Road Boatyard, Landbreach, Hoskin Insurance, Topsail Charters, Essex Community First Aid Event Volunteers, Blackwater Printing, 6791 Engineering Services and also Maldon District Council who allowed this event to take place."